lovehifi/tidal-raudio/README.md

 # Tidal Connect for rAudio
-Only for Pi 2 and Pi 3
+Only for Pi 2 and Pi 3.
+A potential solution to breathe new life into your aging Pi.

 >
 Install